ersanchez/notes/git.md

     $ git config --global user.name "Ms. Alice B. Brooks"
     $ git config --global user.email "abrooks4@example.com"
+    $ git config --local core.editor "emacs"

 Add to the **system** configuration file from the command line

     $ git config --system user.name "Alice B. Brooks, CPA"
     $ git config --system user.email "ab4@office23.example.com"
+    $ git config --local core.editor "geany"

+Finally, here is an example of the actual configuration file.
+Your configuration file will have more information, but here is the equivalent information to what we added above.

+    [user]
+    	email = aliceb@example.com
+		name = Alice Brooks
+    [core]
+    	editor = vim

 ## Start a New Project